25 Coding (Computer Science) Internships for High School Students in 2025

 Cold Outreach Strategy for Computer Science High School Internships

-If the opportunities listed above don’t turn out to be a fit, the next step to finding a coding internship for high school students is to launch a cold outreach strategy.
-This may seem intimidating at first, but the guide below should make it much more simple.
-As an added note, please exercise caution when reaching out to professionals you don’t know.
-It is always safest to interview or meet virtually.
+If the opportunities above aren’t the right fit, the next step to finding a coding internship for high school students is to launch a cold outreach strategy—that is, a plan for contacting potential internship opportunities with whom you have no prior relationship.
+This can be intimidating at first, but the guide below should make it much simpler.
+It’s important to exercise caution when reaching out to professionals you don’t know.
+It‘s always safest to interview or meet virtually.

 How to Find Companies to Reach Out to for a High School Internship

-Use LinkedIn to find small technology companies that interest you.
-Smaller companies that need more hands on deck will be the most likely to hire high-school-aged students to code for them.
-Try to find personal connections with the professionals you reach out to, such as being from the same state originally or liking the same sports team.
+LinkedIn is a great tool for finding small technology companies that interest you.
+Smaller companies are great targets for internships—they’re often shorthanded, making them more likely to hire high-school-aged students to code for them.
+Try to find personal connections with the professionals you reach out to, such as being from the same state, attending the same high school, or sharing an interest, such as liking the same sports team.

 How to Find Professors to Reach Out to for a High School Research Position

-You can use online university staff directories to find professors to reach out to for research positions.
+University directories are a tried-and-true resource for discovering professors to reach out to for research positions.
 These professors will likely have you help with computational research for a coding internship, which generally requires introductory knowledge of Python or R to parse large datasets.
 You should be able to learn Python or R on your own for free within a few months using resources such as Coursera’s R Programming Course or Python for Everybody.

 How to Structure and Send Outreach Emails